 - 1. Name and Constitution

 - 2. Entry Fee

 - 3. Powers of Management

 - 4. Protests, Claims, Complaints and Appeals

 - 5. Trophy Agreement to be Signed

-- 6. Alteration to Rules

-Match Related Rules
+- 6. Alteration to Rules Match Related Rules

 - 7. Ground Regulations

 - 8. Qualification of Players

 - 9. Club Colours

 - 10. Commencement of Competition, Conditions of Play, Times of Kick-Off, Postponements

 - 11. Reporting Results

 - 12. Determining Competition Winners

-- 13. Match OfficialsSchedule A Fees and Fines
+- 13. Match Officials Schedule A - Fees and Fines

 - a.
 The Competition shall be known as the Cornwall Senior Cup.
 For promotional, publicity and advertising purposes the name of the current competition sponsor may be added to the title. - b.
 The first teams of all Clubs who compete at Steps 5, 6 or 7 of the National League System, together with the first teams of Clubs competing in the Cornwall Combination League, East Cornwall Premier League, North Devon League Premier Division and the Plymouth and West Devon League Premier Division, all of whom are affiliated to this Association, must compete in this competition.
 Where an affiliated Club competes above Step 5 in the National League System, its reserve team shall compete. - c.
 No Club shall, without the consent of the County Association, be allowed to withdraw from the Competition.
-Any infringement of this rule will result in the Club being fined in accordance with the Fines Tariff.
+Any infringement of this rule will result in the Club being fined in accordance with the Fines Tariff. - d.
+Matches in this competition shall take precedence over the Charity and Junior Cups and all competition matches of the South West Peninsula, St Piran, East Cornwall Premier, Cornwall Combination, Duchy and Trelawny Leagues.